patiencemanzen/docs-verification-service/README.md

-# Gemini Murugo Verification Service
+# Docs Verification Service

 ## Overview

-The Gemini Verification Service is a Django-based application designed to handle file uploads and data extraction.
-The service includes an API endpoint for uploading files and a data extraction service that runs upon application initialization.
+The Docs Verification Service is a Django-based application designed to handle file uploads and data extraction.
+The service includes an API endpoint for uploading files and a data extraction service using Gemini AI Api that runs upon application initialization.

 ## Features

 - File upload API
 - Data extraction service
-- Integration with Google Generative AI
+- Integration with Gemini Generative AI

 ## Requirements